seh32/FundMe/README.md

   a.
 Disease name

   b.
-Number of articles with the disease in the article title (maximum of 1000).
+Number of articles resulting from a PubMed search of the disease name (maximum of 1000 articles).

   c.
 Number of these articles with listed grant support.